Refugees coming to New Zealand

 The Department of Internal Affairs Translation Service can translate documents from over 70 languages.
 They also offer other services, including giving cultural advice.

 Lots of government agencies, councils and medical centres offer interpreters over the phone through the Language Line service.
-To get an interpreter:
+There are 44 languages available.

-You can get help in preparing for and finding work.
+Refugees get help to prepare for and find work.
 This includes:

 - CV writing